sara-sabr/ITStrategy/_pages/en/ux-maturity.md

 ### Survey creation and data storage

 To create the survey IT Strategy collaborated with the Interactive Fact-finding Service (IFFS) team using an internally developed IFFS tool within IITB.
-All results have been stored on the IT Strategy’s SharePoint site, in the following document Data Analysis.
+All results have been stored on the IT Strategy’s SharePoint site.

 ### Metrics and methodology

-The survey was developed based on Nielsen Norman maturity model that incorporates new norms and adapts to the evaluation of current industry.
+The survey was developed based on [Nielsen Norman maturity model](https://www.nngroup.com/articles/factors-ux-maturity/) that incorporates new norms and adapts to the evaluation of current industry.
 The survey questions covered different aspects of UX which were based on 4 main factors (1 to 4) and 12 subfactors (a to l).

 1. Strategy

     a. vision;

     b. planning and prioritization;

     c. budget;

 2. Culture

     d. awareness;

     e. appreciation and support;

     f. competency;

     g. adaptability;

 3. Process

     h. methods;

     i. collaboration;

     j. consistency;

 4. Outcomes

     k. impact of the design;

     l. measurement.

 ## Research

 The IT Strategy team conducted an online survey containing 13 questions to be answered within a two-week period between October 24 and November 10, 2022.
 The survey took about 15 minutes to complete and focused on four UX factors: 1.
 Strategy; 2.
 Culture; 3.
 Process 4.
-Outcomes, which are outlined in  The UX Maturity model of Nielsen Norman Group.
+Outcomes, which are outlined in  [The UX Maturity model of Nielsen Norman Group](https://www.nngroup.com/articles/factors-ux-maturity/).
 The survey also contained a section that asked participants to provide feedback on how UX is conducted within their team and division.

 Once completed, the survey populated a score on a scale from 1-5 for each question and subfactor.
-To determine which of the 6 stages of UX Maturity model of Nielsen Norman Group IITB currently occupies the scores with decimals were rounded to the nearest number, which means that scores with digit more than 0.5 were rounded up; whereas scores with digit of 0.5 or less were rounded down.
+To determine which of the [6 stages of UX Maturity model of Nielsen Norman Group](https://www.nngroup.com/articles/ux-maturity-model/#:~:text=The%20UX%2DMaturity,centered%E2%80%93design%20outcomes.)
+IITB currently occupies the scores with decimals were rounded to the nearest number, which means that scores with digit more than 0.5 were rounded up; whereas scores with digit of 0.5 or less were rounded down.
 From there, the scores for each subfactor were calculated for each IITB division and then used to populate an overall score for the branch.
 In order to convert the scale from 1-5 to 1-6, the survey results were multiplied by 1.2.

 ### Levels and scoring